vazhin/iraq-bc-movies-project-students/README.md

 # What you and your partners will build

 ## 1. Project Structure
-Create a new react app in the empty dirctory.
-You can search how to start a new react app in the current directory.
-Make sure to rename the `README.md` file back after you create the react app.
+Create a new react app inside a directory with your team name as the app name.
+You can search how to start a new react app using the follwoing keywords.

 ### Keywords:
 - create-react-app
 - npx

-- current directory
+### Make sure to:
+- Add node_modules to `.gitignore`
+- the root directory contains only a directory with your team name and this `README.md` file
 ---
 ## 2. Homepage